antmicro/ros-tracking-nodes-tester-node/README.md

 ```
 policy_name
-an integer - fps of playback or zero for wait mode
+an integer - FPS of playback or zero for wait mode
 a command which will be exectued before a test
 a command which will be executed after a test
 ```